8go/matrix-commander-rs/README.md

 - Login with password
 - Login with access token (restore login)
 - Encryption
-- Emoji verification
+- Manual and Emoji verification
 - Sending one or multiple text message to one or multiple rooms
 - Sending one or multiple text message to one or multiple rooms
 - Listening for new and incoming messages on one or multiple rooms
 - Getting and printing old messages
 - Listing devices
 - Creating, leaving and forgetting rooms
 - Kicking, banning, etc. on rooms